 With the right tools and some basic training, anyone can become a proofreader and start making money from it.

-In this article, I will answer every question you might have on how to become a proofreader from home, including all the steps you need to take on how to get started as a proofreader and how to find proofreading jobs online.
+In this article, Iāll show you how to become a proofreader from home, how to get started, and how to find proofreading jobs online.

 Best sites to find proofreading jobs online